Gegardus/book-store/README.md

 # Bookstore

 > "Bookstore" project lays the foundations for the Bookstore website.
 It is created as a React and Redux app and structured as a ducks pattern.
-This part of the project is also set with routing using React Router.
+The project is also set with routing using React Router.
+In this step was configured Redux Store and written actions and reducer for adding and removing books, as well as added some UI elements to components.

 ![screenshot](./src/images/app_screenshot.png)